 Keeping You Informed

 WE WORK TO PROVIDE TIMELY UPDATES TO HELP CLIENTS MAKE INFORMED BUSINESS DECISIONS.
-The current Administration has made a number of changes to U.S. immigration law and policy that have impacted businesses and foreign national employees.
 Changes to U.S. immigration law and policy are summarized here on an ongoing basis.
 Check back frequently for updates.

 The general information provided is not intended to serve as a source of legal advice for any purpose.
 Please contact your designated Gibney representative or immigration counsel for specific legal advice.